32blogby Studio Mitsu

 On this page

 You want to make a visual novel or text adventure game.
 But Unity and Godot feel like overkill.
-That's where Ren'Py comes in.
+That's where Ren'Py comes in — a free, open-source, Python-based engine that handles text display, branching choices, save/load, and distribution out of the box.

 This guide walks you through Ren'Py 8.5.2 (released January 2026) — from installing the SDK to building your first distributable game file.